section-engineering-education/engineering-education/content/articles/convert-html-to-pdf-with-docraptor/index.md

 ---

 ### Introduction.
-Portable Document Formats are a standard document presentation format.
+Portable Document Format is a standard document presentation format.
 Everything is given as a PDF now, including payment requests, receipts, and appropriation reports.
-However, the amount of time it takes to generate large number of custom PDFs increases and becomes cumbersome, especially if you want to generate a large number of PDF documents.
+However, the amount of time it takes to generate many custom PDFs increases, making the process cumbersome, especially if you want to generate a large number of PDF documents.

-DocRaptor is an HTML-to-PDF API that significantly enhances the process and has a PHP framework for easy integration.
-This article will guide the reader through using DocRaptor to convert HTML into a PDF.
+DocRaptor is an HTML-to-PDF API that significantly enhances converting HTML to PDF.
+In addition, the API  has a PHP framework for easy integration with PHP projects.

+This article will guide the reader through using DocRaptor to convert HTML documents into PDFs.

 ### Table of content
 - [Introduction.](#introduction)